 The odds of a texting teen having an accident is four times greater than an adult.
 Most teens do not agree that they are putting their lives in danger by texting while driving.
 Teens report veering off of the road or veering into the oncoming lane of traffic approximately 10% of the time they are driving.

 In a town with 500 high school drivers, that is 50 drivers per day that swerve off of the road because of texting, a staggering statistic.
-Police are pulling over people driving recklessly and veering off the road or into the other lane with increasing frequency, suspecting that the driver is drunk, only to find a sober yet texting driver.
+Police are pulling over people driving recklessly and veering off the road or into the other lane with increasing frequency, suspecting that the driver is drunk only to find a sober, yet texting driver.

 Police officers also now inquire about cell phone use in every reported accident in Texas.
 Insurance companies will follow in rating costs of auto policies if a driver has a history of cell use in an accident or a ticket for texting.

 Fines for commercial motor vehicles are substantially higher than those involving regular drivers in Texas.
 Further, the driver can be disqualified for multiple violations.
 Often, it is only after an accident, that the use of a cell phone by the trucker is discovered when the truck wreck lawyer subpoenas the cell phone records.

 Call (281) 893-0760